 Northern Spy ripens quite late in the season and will then keep in cold conditions well into the following spring without loss of quality.
 It is a versatile apple, with a good strong aromatic flavor, suitable for eating fresh or cooking with.

-Please fill in the details below and we will let you know when Northern Spy apple trees are back in stock.
+Fill in the form below and we will notify you when Northern Spy apple tree is back in stock.

 One of the reasons that Northern Spy is so successful in colder zones is that it blossoms quite late.
 It helps if you have other late-flowering varieties nearby such as Ashmead's Kernel or Spitzenberg.